Skip to content

 }

-Since service resources cannot directly target kubernetes_cluster resources, you need to create a proxy container:
+Since service resources cannot directly target kubernetes_cluster resources, use a proxy container to access cluster services:

 # Proxy container for Kubernetes dashboard